 A 2013 Google Hangout discussion with ePatient alumni discussing the Stanford Medicine X ePatient Scholarship Program (Please note official Stanford Medicine X mascot @therealzoechu appears for a cameo at 0:15:35).

-Thanks to everyone who applied.
-Stanford Medicine X 2015 ePatient scholars will be announced in June 2015.
+Stanford Medicine X 2016 ePatient scholars will be announced in January 2016.

 The Stanford Medicine X ePatient Scholar program is more than a chance to attend the 3-day conference, but an opportunity for learning and growth as an ePatient, providing both educational opportunities and project-based learning throughout 2015.
 Emily Bradley, a 2013 and 2014 ePatient Scholar summed it up best, “The Medicine X ePatient Scholar Program gave me an opportunity that allowed me to grow as a person and patient, both personally and professionally, in a way that has shaped my entire life.
 Medicine X, the people I met, stories I heard, knowledge I gained, and the ideas that were shared changed the way I live my life; it is far more than a 3-day event.”